-- (a) Experience. - (1) The applicant for an ATPL (H) shall have completed not less than 1000 hours of flight time as a pilot of helicopters of which a maximum of 100 hours may have been completed in a flight simulator.
-The applicant shall have completed in helicopters not less than: - (i) 250 hours, either as PIC, or made up by not less than 100 hours as PIC and the necessary additional flight time as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (ii) 200 hours of cross-country flight time, of which not less than 100 hours shall be as PIC or as co-pilot performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (iii) 30 hours of instrument time, of which not more than 10 hours may be instrument ground time; and - (iv) 50 hours of night flight as PIC or as co-pilot. - (2) Holders of a CPL(A) will be credited with 50 percent of their aeroplane flight time as PIC towards the flight time required in (1). - (3) The applicant shall have completed a CRM course on the subjects listed in IS 2.3.7.3. - (4) The applicant for an ATPL(H) shall be the holder of a CPL(H) issued under this Part. - (b) Flight instruction.
-The applicant for an ATPL(H) shall have received the dual flight instruction required for the issue of the CPL. - (c) Skill test.
-The requirement for the skill test for the ATPL-helicopter category are included in IS 2.3.7.3.
+- (a) EXPERIENCE. - (1) The applicant for an ATPL(H) shall have completed not less than 1000 hours of flight time as a pilot of helicopters, of which a maximum of 100 hours may have been completed in an FSTD.
+The applicant shall have completed in helicopters not less than: - (i) 250 hours, either as PIC or made up by not less than 100 hours as PIC and the necessary additional flight time as CP performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (ii) 200 hours of cross-country flight time, of which not less than 100 hours shall be as PIC or as CP performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority; - (iii) 30 hours of instrument time, of which not more than 10 hours may be instrument ground time; and - (iv) 50 hours of night flight as PIC or CP. - (2) Holders of a CPL(A) will be credited with 50 per cent of their aeroplane flight time as PIC towards the flight time required in 2.3.8.3(a)(1) of this subsection. - (3) The applicant for an ATPL(H) shall be the holder of a CPL(H) issued under Part 2. - (b) FLIGHT INSTRUCTION.
+The applicant for an ATPL(H) shall have received the dual flight instruction required for the issue of the CPL. - (c) SKILL TEST.
+The requirements for the skill test for ATPL(H) are included in the IS 2.3.8.3 for ATPL(H).

-2.3.7.4 EXPERIENCE, FLIGHT INSTRUCTION AND SKILL TEST FOR THE ATPL-POWERED-LIFT CATEGORY
+2.3.8.4 EXPERIENCE, FLIGHT INSTRUCTION, AND SKILL TEST FOR THE ATPL - POWERED-LIFT CATEGORY

-- (a) Experience. - (1) The applicant for an ATPL- powered-lift category shall have completed not less than 1500 hours of flight time as a pilot of powered-lift.
-The Authority may determine whether experience completed under instruction in a flight simulator is acceptable as part of the total time of 1500 hours.
-The applicant shall have completed in powered-lift not less than: - (i) 250 hours, either as PIC, or made up by not less than 100 hours as PIC and the necessary additional flight time as co-pilot performing, under the supervision of the PIC, the duties and functions of PIC, in a method acceptable to the Authority. - (ii) 100 hours of cross-country flight time, of which not less than 50 hours shall be as PIC or as co-pilot performing under supervision of the PIC in a method acceptable to the Authority.
+- (a) EXPERIENCE. - (1) The applicant for an ATPL(PL) shall have completed not less than 1500 hours of flight time as a pilot of powered-lift.
+The Authority may determine whether experience completed under instruction in an FSTD is acceptable as part of the total time of 1500 hours.
+The applicant shall have completed in powered-lift not less than: - (i) 250 hours, either as PIC or made up by not less than 100 hours as PIC and the necessary additional flight time as CP performing, under the supervision of the PIC, the duties and functions of PIC, provided that the method of supervision employed is acceptable to the Authority.

-- (iii) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time. - (iv) 25 hours of night time as PIC or co-pilot. - (2) The Authority may determine if pilot flight time in other aircraft categories may be credited toward meeting the 1500-hour flight time in item (1) above. - (3) The applicant for an ATPL powered-lift shall be the holder of a CPL powered-lift issued under this Part. - (b) Flight instruction.
-The applicant for an ATPL powered-lift category shall have received the dual flight instruction required for the issue of the CPL powered lift category and for the issue of the instrument rating. - (c) Skill test.
-The requirements for the skill test for the ATPL-powered lift category are included in IS 2.3.7.4.
+- (ii) 100 hours of cross-country flight time, of which not less than 50 hours shall be as PIC or as CP performing, under the supervision of the PIC, the duties and functions of a PIC, provided that the method of supervision employed is acceptable to the Authority. - (iii) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time. - (2) 25 hours of night flight as PIC or CP. - (3) The Authority may determine if pilot flight time in other aircraft categories may be credited towards meeting the 1500-hour flight time in paragraph 2.3.7.4(a)(1) of this subsection. - (4) The applicant for an ATPL(PL) shall be the holder of a CPL(PL) issued under Part 2. - (b) FLIGHT INSTRUCTION.
+The applicant for an ATPL(PL) shall have received the dual flight instruction required for the issue of the CPL(PL) and for the issue of the IR. - (c) SKILL TEST.
+The requirements for the skill test for ATPL(PL) are included in the IS 2.3.8.4 for ATPL(PL).

-2.3.8 INSTRUMENT RATING
+2.3.9 INSTRUMENT RATING